piotrwai/10devs/.ai/api-plan.md

   ```

 #### POST /api/cities/search
-- **Description**: Search for a city and generate AI recommendations for attractions.
+- **Description**: Search for a destination city.
+The system verifies the city name, calculates the route from the user's base city, and then generates AI recommendations for attractions.
 This is the initial step when a user wants to explore a new city.
 - **Process Flow**:
   1. The system validates the city name format (length restrictions).
   2. The system verifies if the provided name is actually a city using Google Geocoding API, checking for the 'locality' type in the response.
   3. If the name is not recognized as a city, the API returns an error response.
+  4. If the city name is valid, the system retrieves the user's base city from their profile.
+  5. It then attempts to find a driving route from the base city to the destination city using Google Directions API.
-  4. If valid, the system generates AI recommendations for the city.
+  6. Regardless of whether a route is found, the system proceeds to generate AI recommendations for the destination city.
+  7. The route information (or an error message if not found) is added as the first item in the recommendations list.
 - **Request Payload**:
   ```json
   {